 Spend some time outside every day, even when it's cloudy.
 The effects of daylight still help.
 If it’s too cold out, open your blinds and sit by a sunny window.

 Begin using a 10,000-lux light box when fall starts, even before you feel the effects of winter SAD.

 Eat a well-balanced diet.
 This will help you have more energy, even if you're craving starchy and sweet foods.

 Exercise for 30 minutes a day, five times a week.

 Stay involved with your social circle and regular activities.
 Social support is very important.

 When Should I Call my Doctor?

-If you feel depressed, fatigued, and irritable the same time each year, and these feelings seem to be seasonal in nature, you may have a form of SAD.
+If you feel depressed, fatigued, and cranky the same time each year, and these feelings seem to be seasonal in nature, you may have a form of SAD.
 Talk openly with your doctor about your feelings.
-Follow his recommendations for lifestyle changes and treatment.
+Follow their recommendations for lifestyle changes and treatment.